About COVESA

 Unlocking the Full Potential of Connected Vehicles

-COVESA is an open and member-driven global technology alliance accelerating the full potential of connected vehicles and the mobility ecosystem.
+COVESA is an open and member-driven global technology alliance accelerating the full potential of connected vehicles.

 Někomu se to může zdát překvapivé, ale členy COVESA jsou také online kasina, která využívají rozsáhlou síť aliance a technologický pokrok k vylepšení svých služeb a zajištění bezproblémového zážitku pro své uživatele.
 Online kasina, zejména nová online kasina, jako je zde: https://online-casinocz.com/nove-online-casino/, si uvědomila, jak je důležité zůstat v popředí technologie, aby svým zákazníkům poskytovala špičkové, bezpečné a spolehlivé herní zážitky.
 Být součástí COVESA umožňuje těmto online hazardním platformám využívat nejnovější vývoj v propojených technologiích, což může výrazně zlepšit různé aspekty jejich provozu.